medusalix/xone/README.md

 4. Restart your computer
 5. Unplug your device (or dongle) and plug it back in
-6. Verify that Xone is connected to your device by checking that the following command doesn't return any obvious errors from xone (look for "fail" or "error"):
+6. Verify that `xone` is connected to your device by checking that the following command doesn't return any obvious errors from `xone` (look for "fail" or "error"):

 ```
 sudo dmesg | tail -n 20